 - Collect blood and urine samples

-- Verify the health and lifestyle claims you make on your application
+- Verify the health and lifestyle responses you make on your application

 Many people wonder if paramedics are employees of the insurance company – they are not.
 Parameds are certified medical professionals who work for a third-party company the insurer utilizes to provide test results.

 The purpose of the medical exam is to help the insurer determine your appropriate rate class.
-Each life insurance company has multiple rate classes that determine the risk you represent to the company and, thus, your premium amount.
-You will pay the least for the highest rate class.
+Each life insurance company has multiple rate classes that relate to the risk you represent to the company and, thus, your premium amount.

 If detected in your medical exam, the following are a few examples of things that can negatively impact your health rating (which can increase your policy’s premium):